 Our Family Unit class this year comprises of our pre-Nursery, Nursery and Reception children.

-The staff in the class are Mrs Gillatt (Mon-Thurs), Miss Wood (Thurs pm & Friday), Mrs Heffron, Mrs Walton and Mrs Hardacre (Mon- Fri).
+The staff in the class are Mrs Gillatt (Mon-Thurs), Mrs Potts (Thurs pm & Friday), Mrs Heffron, Mrs Walton and Mrs Hardacre (Mon- Fri).

 In the Early Years Foundation Stage (EYFS) at Micklefield CE Primary School our aims are to:

 • support children to make a planned, confident transition into school

 • provide a happy, caring, safe and secure environment for learning